 The reforms resulted from a comprehensive review of legislation in the Better Regulation portfolio, in consultation with business and the wider community.

 In July 2018, the NSW government released the Easy and Transparent Trading Consultation Paper.
 Feedback was sought on an extensive set of consumer and small business reforms designed to cut red tape while improving consumer protection.

-The resulting reforms passed Parliament and a range of tasks are currently underway to implement reforms which have not yet commenced.
 The Better Business Reforms Implementation Options Paper was released in November 2018 to consider implementation options.